hraisinz/Problem-Solving/README.md

 * Find dupliacte elements of an array
 * Find largest element of an array
 * Find Smallest element of an array
+* Find second largest element of an array